 If you've never used Zoom video conferencing, just think of it as Skype or FaceTime, for a large group of people at once.
 The first time you connect, you may be prompted to install an App or other software.
 This is safe to do.

 - Gallery View: You see each dancer in their own little rectangle.
 When the microphones are "open", everyone can talk with each other.
 Good between dances, but not very useful for learning a dance.
 (Frankly, this view is chaos in a large group.
 Imagine the largest group you've ever been in, with everyone talking at once.)

 - Chat: You can text chat with EVERYONE, or choose another dancer or the Host to text chat with privately.
-When one instructor is teaching, the other will monitor the chat.
+When one instructor is teaching, the other will often monitor the Chat.